thegeeklab/ansible-later/docs/content/configuration/defaults.md

     - "yes"
     - "no"

-  # List of tasks that don't need to be named (ANSIBLE0006).
+  # List of modules that don't need to be named (ANSIBLE0006).
-  # You have to specify every single task type, globs or wildcard will not work!
+  # You must specify each individual module name, globs or wildcards do not work!
-  named-task
+  named-task:
     exclude:
       - "meta"
       - "debug"